msantanderc/Junapedia/README.md

 ### 2. Push to `main`
 Any push to `main` triggers the workflow to build and publish `dist` to the `gh-pages` branch.

+### 2.1 Supabase Environment in CI
+Add GitHub Actions secrets so the static build embeds your Supabase connection:

+1. Repository Settings → Secrets and variables → Actions → New repository secret.
+2. Add `SUPABASE_URL` = your project URL (e.g. `https://xxxx.supabase.co`).
+3. Add `SUPABASE_ANON_KEY` = your anon public key.

+The deploy workflow maps these to `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY` at build time.
+Without them the page will show no stores.

 ### 3. Enable Pages
 In GitHub repo settings:
 1. Go to Settings → Pages.